hitsfm/parlers.ca/README.md

 I have included a pl web counter module.
 I tried to play with it.
 I tried to get it to work.
 I got Perl to work and it is keeping track in a text file on the drive.
 But for some reason....
 I have not been able to parse that info back into the html template.
 I get a broken image when I call the pl script as an image html tag.
 I have disabled this feature for now.
 But I have still included the files in case anyone wants to try and take a shot at it.
 If you do enable the web counter module.
 Expect errors!

+Installation steps:

+1, Copy your modified cgi-bin Parlers.ca pl script files over to your Windows Apache cgi-bin directory. ("C:\Program Files\Apache Group\Apache\cgi-bin")

+2, Copy your modified ezhp2000.cfg to your root apache server directory.
+This must not be web accessible for security.
+It holds your admin login information and other important site info. ("C:\Program Files\Apache Group\Apache")